alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Data egress and new classification
 ----------------------------------------------------------------

-The initial classification of a work package will often be for the purpose of ingress into an initial high-tier environment to carry out anonymisation, pseudonymisation or synthetic data generation work, with the intention of making the data appropriate for treatment in a lower-tier Environment.

 It is a central premise of our model that any output data is classified as a new work package, separate from the work package that it is derived from.

 This is the case whether the output data is for publication (in which case the output data should be Tier 1 or Tier 0) or will be analysed in a new Environment.